tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/app.md

 sidebar_label: App
 ---

-:::note
+:::caution Not available

-**App** endpoints are not available yet.
+**App** endpoints are not available.
 Contact us if those are important for your integrations.

 :::